-Travel Scholarships provide a real opportunity to study practice elsewhere in the UK and/or overseas to enhance patient/user care in the UK.
+Travel Scholarships provide an opportunity to study practice elsewhere in the United Kingdom and/or overseas to enhance care in the UK.

-These scholarships, which are available to Nurses and Midwives who have current registration with the Nursing and Midwifery Council and work and are resident in the United Kingdom, are awarded for projects connected with the applicant's field of work and which will benefit their patients/users and the professions more widely.
+These scholarships are available to Nurses and Midwives who have current registration with the Nursing and Midwifery Council and who work and are resident in the United Kingdom.
+They are awarded for projects connected with the applicant's field of work and which will benefit their patients/service users and the profession more widely.

-Travel Scholarships are funded up to £5,000 for the scholar to undertake a study on an aspect of practice and/or education in the UK or overseas.
+Up to £5,000 of funding is available for the scholar to study an aspect of practice and/or education in the UK or overseas.

-RCN Foundation.
-This is a new opportunity for nurses and midwives wishing to demonstrate the role of clinical leadership in the management of long term conditions.
+RCN Foundation Scholarships are an opportunity for nurses and midwives wishing to demonstrate the role of clinical leadership in the management of long term conditions.
 We would be particularly interested in applicants who wish to travel and study new models of care, patient safety and improvement projects, and bring back evidence to improve the care of people with long term conditions in their local community and the wider UK.

-- Charlie Waller Scholarships looking at research into adolescents and young adults with depression and/or other mental health issues.
-The Criteria to apply for one of these scholarships would include:
+- Charlie Waller Scholarships for research into adolescents and young adults with depression and/or other mental health issues.
+The criteria to apply for one of these scholarships would include:

 - Focus on mild to moderate depression in young people (in school, universities, work place, etc.);